Sándor Urbanik

 Sándor Urbanik (born 15 December 1964 in Esztergom) is a retired male race walker from Hungary.
 He competed in four consecutive Summer Olympics for his native country, starting in 1988.
+He is married to fellow Hungarian race walker Mária Urbanik.
+He was a bronze medallist in the 5000 m walk at the 1988 European Athletics Indoor Championships, held in his native Hungary.